 You may change your PCP for any reason at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.

 To change your PCP or if you need help finding a new PCP, call Member Services (phone numbers are printed on the back cover of this booklet).
 During your call, let Member Services know if you're seeing a specialist or currently receiving other covered services that were coordinated by your PCP.
 At the time of your call, your membership record will be updated to show the name of your new PCP.